-- U.S. President's Malaria Initiative (PMI) A program designed to work with supported countries and partners to further reduce malaria deaths and substantially decrease malaria morbidity, towards the longterm goal of elimination - President's Emergency Plan for AIDS Relief (PEPFAR/Emergency Plan) A program supporting HIV/AIDS efforts in more than 50 countries, ensuring access to services by all populations, including the most vulnerable and at-risk groups - Roll Back Malaria Partnership A partnership that contributes to the vision of a world free from the burden of malaria, and the specific goals for reducing malaria mortality rates and eliminating malaria in countries - A Promise Renewed A global pledge to end preventable child and maternal deaths - Family Planning 2020 (FP2020) A global movement that seeks to enable 120 million more women and girls to use contraceptives by 2020 - UN Commission on Life-Saving Commodities for Women and Children A program to strengthen commodity markets and national delivery systems
+- U.S. President's Malaria Initiative (PMI) A program designed to work with supported countries and partners to further reduce malaria deaths and substantially decrease malaria morbidity, towards the long-term goal of elimination - President's Emergency Plan for AIDS Relief (PEPFAR/Emergency Plan) A program supporting HIV/AIDS efforts in more than 50 countries, ensuring access to services by all populations, including the most vulnerable and at-risk groups - Roll Back Malaria Partnership A partnership that contributes to the vision of a world free from the burden of malaria, and the specific goals for reducing malaria mortality rates and eliminating malaria in countries - A Promise Renewed A global pledge to end preventable child and maternal deaths - Family Planning 2020 (FP2030) A global movement that seeks a future where women and girls everywhere have the freedom and ability to lead healthy lives, make their own informed decisions about using contraception and having children, and participate as equals in society and its development. - UN Commission on Life-Saving Commodities for Women and Children A program to strengthen commodity markets and national delivery systems - UN Sustainable Development goal 3 A program to ensure healthy lives and promote well-being for all at all ages